XRPLF/xrpl-dev-portal/content/tutorial-rippled-setup.md

 This section assumes that you are using CentOS 7 or Red Hat Enterprise Linux 7.

-1. Install the Ripple rpm repository:
+1. Install the Ripple RPM repository:

         $ sudo rpm -Uvh https://mirrors.ripple.com/ripple-repo-el7.rpm